-This historic producer, founded in 1952, is named after the legendary Porto matriarch...
+This producer, founded in 1952, is named after the legendary Porto matriarch Dona...

-Dona Antónia Ferreira.
+Antónia Ferreira.
 Affectionately nicknamed 'Ferreirinha' by her countrymen, the house pays homage to her memory and was the first house in the region dedicated to making light wines.
 Purchased by Sogrape in 1987, it has 520 hectares of vineyard in the Douro in all of its three sub-regions: Lower Corgo, Upper Corgo and Douro Superior.
-The winemaking is headed up by Luis Sottomayor, who manages to restrain the Douro’s natural exuberance to produce wines that have a freshness, like Esteva and Papa Figos, allied to a wonderful depth and texture, as with Vinha Grande Tinto and Quinta da Leda.
-Barca Velha is only made in exceptional vintages, and is widely considered to be the best of what the Douro has to offer.
+The winemaking is headed up by Luis Sottomayor, who restrains the Douro’s natural exuberance to produce wines that have a freshness, like Esteva and Papa Figos, allied to a lovely depth and texture, as with Vinha Grande Tinto and Quinta da Leda.

 The grapes were picked from different sections of the Quinta da Leda estate as well as some neighbouring vineyards.
 Quinta da Leda's 160 hectares of vines were planted in collaboration with the Universidade de Trás-os-Montes e Alto Douro de Vila Real, where a study was carried out on clonal research to select the best varieties in the Douro.
 The findings decided the varieties to be chosen and planted on this estate, using only the best clones of each variety for grafting.